MeirV2-2/meirv2-2.github.io/posts/phantom-alias.md

 After this, two entries with the same `BaseDllName` coexist in the loader. `EnumProcessModules` returns both. `RtlPcToFileHeader` returns whichever covers the queried IP - for any IP in the phantom region, that's the phantom, and the phantom says the alias name.

+Now the six steps in detail.
+Each has a code snippet, then prose about what's actually happening behind the API.

 ### 1. Allocate

+A normal call to the kernel for a chunk of process-private memory.
+Nothing exotic happens here yet - we're just getting somewhere to put the payload.

 ```cpp
 PVOID base = nullptr;